 What is the best way to cook kielbasa?

-Kielbasa can be cooked in various ways, including grilling, frying, or boiling.
-Grilling gives it a smoky flavor, while frying adds a nice crispiness.
-Boiling is great when you need to include it in other dishes.
+Kielbasa can be cooked many ways, like grilling, frying, or boiling.
+Grilling gives a smoky flavour, while frying adds a nice crispness.
+Boiling is good when you need to put it in other recipes.

 Can I use uncooked kielbasa in pasta dishes?